Bodybuilding ForumYour AmSpace Profile

 I'm often surprised how little attention people give this factor.
 It can make a big difference in the type of work you do.

-I see guys all the time doing hypertrophy work in the gym, then they see their buddy and stop to talk for 5 minutes.
+I see guys all the time doing hypertrophy work in the gym, then they see their buddy and stop to talk for 5 minutes. :rolleyes:

-People who don't rest enough between sets are going to stay weak forever Sufficient rest is key to strength gains.
+People who don't rest enough between sets are going to stay weak forever :D Sufficient rest is key to strength gains.
 If you're just out there pumping in your muscle shirt though, and you want to get home and watch that 70s show reruns, I suppose short rest periods would be the way to go.

-People who don't rest enough between sets are going to stay weak forever Sufficient rest is key to strength gains.
+People who don't rest enough between sets are going to stay weak forever :DSufficient rest is key to strength gains.
 If you're just out there pumping in your muscle shirt though, and you want to get home and watch that 70s show reruns, I suppose short rest periods would be the way to go.

 Lol!!!
 I was waiting for you to say something.